BanceDev/BanceDev/README.md

 # About Me

 - 👋 Hi, I’m @BanceDev
-- 🐧 obsessed with linux and neovim
+- 🐧 Obsessed with linux and neovim
-- 🤖 OSU Lunabotics automation programmer
+- ❄️ Creator of Frostty terminal emulator
 - 🎮 Quake engine modder
 - 🎨 Neocities contributor